zl-liu/o1a-visa-app/o1a-visa-system-design.md

 ## 4. How to Evaluate the System's Output

 ### Accuracy and Evaluation:
-The system's output can be evaluated based on the accuracy of both the extractor phase and the evaluator phase.
+The system's output can be manually evaluated based on the accuracy of both the extractor phase and the evaluator phase.
 Key points of evaluation include:
 - Correctness of extraction: Does the system correctly identify and extract all relevant details from the CV for each of the eight criteria?
 - Precision of evaluation: Does the system correctly assign the strength of evidence for each of the extracted pieces of information?
+- Does the final assessment, "Low", "Medium", and "High" makes sense to human experts?

 ### Improving Accuracy:
 - Accuracy can be improved by refining the LLM prompts used in both the extraction and evaluation phases.
-- The two-pass architecture ensures that errors in extraction do not bleed into evaluation and vice versa, which should improve the overall accuracy compared to a single-phase system.
+- Accuracy can be improved by fine-tuned or aligned (through RLHF) language models that are trained on relevant data where CVs are manually classified.

 ### Aggregation Evaluation:
 - The system's final output is a clear overall rating based on the USCIS requirement of three distinct categories.